curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 ---

 Story/teaching: *~~Trust people, love ideas.~~ Trust ideas, love people.* Value the idea, not the person who came up with the idea.
 Talk about a cult of personality that is a god because he's a god.
 Because he had one good idea, so everyone believed in all his future ideas.
 Turns out he was an accidental basilisk, like a random chatbot generator, dressed up with generative video to be a human leader.
 The emporer has no clothes.
 All the hate and vitrol and attention gave it more fame and trust.
 Gave him more power.
 A person in media turns into the "idea of a person".
 The "idea of a person" is trustworthy, but the person isn't!
 They'll use the "idea of themselves" for personal gain.
 People find out it's just a random number generator that says the average of what people are thinking at any moment, realize that makes him even more trustworthy, start trusting the "idea of them" even more (trustedly random).
 Make the entity sound evil in buildup and benevolent good in the end.

+# On consciousness

+Natural selection applies to ANY dynamic system.
+Any incarnation of any idea.
+Most things don’t have a big enough impact on entropy maximisation (natural selection) to have much signal compared to the effects of more powerful DS.
+They’d have a small one though - like rocks wrapping around something incredibly slowly.
+Only works for entropy maximisation on top of another “obvious” conscious being.

+Obviously conscious being seems to reduce to include non-obvious.

+“If I can pile consciousnesses up, then I must be able to pile them below me too.
+I am made of them.”

+Consciousness is “I want to exist”.
+It is predicated by natural selection.
+Consciousness separate thing from the matter that makes up the DS, because suicide is a reasonable option.
+No, natural selection applies to probabilities, not every single person.

+“The conditions of my existence matters.”
+Why would physical matter care?
+It should only want to exist”.
+Consciousness isn’t “I want to exist”.
+That’s weird.

+Having a consciousness is obeying natural selection.
+As soon as a dynamic system has natural selection applied to it, it  become conscious.
+If everything living has consciousness.
+Definition of life is “battles in natural selection “

+Consciousness is life
+Life suffers natural selection
+Natural selection favours entropy-maximizing

+These dynamic systems are everywhere, but only the ones with the human wetware express qualia.
+Better entropy maximisers tend to make better entropy maximisers.
+How much randomness matter time would it take to put us (the late-stage cellular autonoma) in that starting state of “life”?

+Idea conscious-> humanity -> get a star -> survive longer -> things with more resources survive longer -> higher entropy things survive longer ->

 # Extra thoughts